fclairamb/ftpserver/fs/telegram/README.md

 Please note about `shared` flag.
 If it's `true` then bot instance will be shared between all connections.
 If it's `false` then each user (or even each ftp connection) will have own bot instance and it can lead to telegram bot flood protection.

+`MaxPartSize` (optional) sets the maximum size in bytes for each part when uploading large files.
+Files exceeding this size are automatically split into multiple parts.
+Default is `51380224` (49 MB).
+Telegram's upload limit is 50 MB.

 ```json
 {
   "version": 1,